• S&P 500: 5598.5 +26.43 +0.47%

 Starbucks Lease Structure

-The average cap rate, or capitalization rate, for a Starbucks single tenant net lease investment for sale is approximately 5.25%.
-The cap rate is an assessment of a Starbucks locations profitability and return potential.
+The average cap rate, or capitalization rate, for a Starbucks net lease investment is approximately 5.41%.
+The cap rate is an assessment of a Starbucks location's profitability and return potential.
 Generally, cap rates of 5% to 10% are considered good.
-Lower cap rates within, like Starbucks’ average cap rate, tend to mean that the investment is priced to have lower risk.
+Lower cap rates within, like Starbucks’ average cap rate, tend to mean that the investment is priced to have a lower risk.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?